nonplayer/hammercrawl/hc_core_smith.md

 **Blood Drops:** INJURY!
 When blood drops are rolled (Red dice only), the team suffered damage or stress of some kind in their charge forward.
 Roll Xd4 damage (X = current dungeon level) and have the team apply it among themselves.

 **Hourglasses:** DELAY!
 When an Hourglass is rolled (Green dice only), the team suffered some form of additional delay getting to the next room.
-Knock off an additional 1d4 Turns of game time.
+Knock off an additional 1d4 Beats of game time.

 Apply all effects from Blood Drops and Hourglasses before moving on to...